mars-platform-team/devportal-docs/docs/beta-testing/testing-guide.md

 **Out of Scope for Initial Testing:**
 - Jenkins deployment triggers (handled by platform team)
 - First-time deployments via CI/CD
+- Creating new applications (handled by CI/CD pipeline)
 - Deep log analysis and troubleshooting (use Grafana & Loki)

 ---